 There’s plenty of reason to suggest that the political nature of Stash will pique the interest of many millennials.
 While millennials are less likely to vote than the older population, they engage in politics in other ways: social media protests are a brand new way of dealing with a broken political system.
 And while millennials may not believe that voting on a ballot will change anything, they do believe that voting with their dollar will – just look at the Chick-fil-A boycott.

-The fee structure is also simple: for accounts under $5000, Stash charges $1 per month.
-After you hit $5000, Stash charges you 0.25% of your account per year.
+Stash's fee structure is also simple: for accounts under $5,000, Stash charges $1 per month.
+After you hit $5,000, Stash charges you a 0.25% annual fee.
 These fees are in line with competitors.
-One thing that makes Stash different, however, is that they take the fee out of your bank account, not your Stash portfolio.
-They describe it as a "subscription for your financial future."
+They describe the fee as a "subscription for your financial future."
 Each fund may also have its own fees, which will be listed on the investment overview page.

-Even if you’re not interested in politics, Stash has plenty to offer you.
+Even if you’re not interested in politics, Stash Invest is a legit way to invest.
 Sure, a big part of their product is matching you up with investments that you believe in, but it’s also about making you money.
 If you know nothing about investing, Stash’s easy-to-understand, plain English explanations will help you navigate the market.